 You can record at resolutions such as 1080p 60fps, 1080p 30fps, 1080ti, 720p 60fps, 720p 30fps, 575p, 576p, 576i and 480p.

-Now, since HD60S uses a USB 3.0 port so it won’t outperform other Elgato Products excluding HD60, which uses a USB 2.0 port.
+Since HD60S uses a USB 3.0 port, it won’t outperform other Elgato Products, excluding HD60, which uses a USB 2.0 port.

-On the other hand, other Elgato products, which include HD60 Pro, work with PCIe slot, so they perform much better.
+On the other hand, other Elgato products, including HD60 Pro, work with PCIe slots to perform much better.